StevenKB228/cse212-Final-Project---Outline/README.md

                         int al=1.a2=2. a3=3 ,a4=4, i;
                         int int_array[] = {10,20};}

 A linked list in the other hand is a sequential-access container, meaning that elements of this data structure can only be accessed sequentially.
+An example is
+                                                         class DoublyLinkedList
+                                                             attr_accessor :head, :tail, :length

+                                                             def initialize()
+                                                                @head = nil
+                                                                @tail = nil
+                                                                @length = 0
+                                                              end

+2. Set: